la pochette finie la pochette finie la pochette finie

 Measures and cuts

 Exhibit 1 a copy.
-Item 2 in duplicate.
+Exhibit 2 in duplicate.

-Draw the pattern directly on the outer fabric of the pouch with a chalk.
-Cut to 5 mm of your tracks for the seams!
-(I tend to cut more off but it is absolutely useless!)
+Draw directly on the outer boss of the pocket with chalk.
+Cut to 5 mm of your tracks for seams!
+(I tend to cut more off but it totally useless!)

 trace the pattern